Hawaii Approves Bill Banning Sunscreen Believed To Kill Coral Reefs

 Meanwhile, awareness campaigns about the damage caused by commercial sunscreen has spurred the growth of Hawaiian-made natural products, reported Outside.

 Many Hawaiian businesses are not waiting for the governor to sign the law.
 They have begun implementing their own bans.
-"Nonprofits, athletes, and hotels in Hawaii are starting to create their own regulations for what can and can't be used," said Caroline Duell, founder of the Safe Sunscreen Council and owner of a natural sunscreen company.
+"Nonprofits, athletes, and hotels in Hawaii are starting to create their own regulations for what can and can't be used," said Caroline Duell, founder of the Safe Sunscreen Council and owner of a natural-sunscreen company.